Sensory food education

 Sensory food education takes place away from mealtimes, with a trusted adult and peers.
 Asking children open-ended questions, such as ‘what does celery sound like?’ captures children’s innate curiosity and enables them to feel free to explore foods.

 TastEd specifically uses 2 golden rules to empower children:

 - no one has to like

 This removes expectations and pressure to eat the foods, meaning children are more likely to try and potentially enjoy what’s on offer.

 Impact of sensory food education

-Sensory food education has many broad benefits for children, including:
+Feedback from practitioners suggests that sensory food education has many broad benefits for children, including:

 - offering a simple, practical approach to healthy eating that actually changes children’s food choices

 - aiding speech and language development

 - encouraging children to try an increased diversity of fresh foods